MAECProject/python-maec/README.rst

 Compatibility
 -------------
-The python-maec library is tested and written against python ``2.7.x``.
+The python-maec library is tested and written against python ``2.6, 2.7, and 3.3+``.
 Compatibility with other python versions is neither guaranteed nor implied.

 Versioning
 ----------